NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 This provides the ability to measure distances using geodesic (shortest path) algorithms.
 The results returned are similar to those used by Google Earth and makes for a nice baseline of distances.
 It also includes the heading from the first point to the second and a heading from the second point to the first.
 The units are in degrees.
 The units of distance can be kilometers, meters, centimeters, miles, yards, feet, inches, and nautical miles.
 Simply click on the ***Geodesic Measure Tool*** icon and start clicking on the map.
 Notice that the ellipsoid used to calculate measurements is listed in the lower left-hand corner.
 By default this is set to ***WGS 84***, but it can be changed in the ***Settings*** menu.

+While using the geodesic measure tool the user can quickly copy values of the last heading to, heading from, distance, and total distance onto the clipboard by typing one of the following keys:

+* **1 or T** - Copies the most recent 'Heading to' value onto the clipboard.
+* **2 or F** - Copies the most recent 'Heading from' value onto the clipboard.
+* **3 or D** - Copies the most recent 'Distance' value onto the clipboard.
+* **4 or A** - Copies the 'Total distance' value onto the clipboard.

+The number of significant decimal digits of the value copied onto the clipboard is determined in the ***Settings***.

 <div style="text-align:center"><img src="doc/geodesicmeasure.jpg" alt="Geodesic Measure Tool"></div>

 The **Save to Layer** button will create a **Measurement** layer that contains the distance and by default the distance label will be displayed.